A Semi-supervised Learning Approach for B-line Detection in Lung Ultrasound Images: Abstract

 \section{Abstract}

 Studies have proved that the number of B-lines in lung ultrasound images has a strong statistical link to the amount of extravascular lung water, which is significant for hemodialysis treatment.
-Manual inspection of B-lines requires experts and is time-consuming, whilst modelling automation methods is currently problematic because of a lack of ground truth.
+Manual inspection of B-lines requires experts and is time-consuming, whilst designing automatic methods is currently problematic because of the lack of ground truth.
 Therefore, in this paper, we propose a novel semi-supervised learning method for the B-line detection task based on contrastive learning.
 Through multi-level unsupervised learning on unlabelled lung ultrasound images, the features of the artefacts are learnt.
 In the downstream task, we introduce a fine-tuning process on a small number of labelled images using the EIoU-based loss function.
-Apart from reducing the data labelling workload, the proposed method shows a superior performance to model-based algorithm with the recall of 91.43\%, the accuracy of 84.21\% and the $F_1$ score of 91.43\%.
+Apart from reducing the data labelling workload, the proposed method shows a superior performance compared to model-based methods with the recall of 91.43\%, the accuracy of 84.21\% and the $F_1$ score of 91.43\%.